-Canals, rivers, beaches, and lagoons within the Tortuguero National Park, making it the most popular ecological destination in Costa Rica.
+Canals, rivers, beaches, and lagoons within the Tortuguero National Park, make it the most popular ecological destination in Costa Rica.

 A boat or a small plane is necessary to reach the park and the small town of Tortuguero.
 People instantly think of Tortuguero when they think of the rainforest in this area.

 If you are in Costa Rica, you must visit Tortuguero National Park.
-Located in dense tropical rainforest, the canal system traverses a jungle, lagoons, and dense tropical forest.
+Located in dense tropical rainforests, the canal system traverses a jungle, lagoons, and dense tropical forest.

 There is no land between the canal and the Caribbean Coast in the east, and there are countless small ponds in the west.